 AD 2 Dallas & AAF Dallas Social Spotlight: Crystal Anderson

 Crystal Anderson, Partner and Strategy Director at 3Headed Monster, grew up in Houston and first moved to Dallas in 1997 to pursue her undergrad degree and MBA from Southern Methodist University.
 After graduation she moved around, living in NYC, Chicago and Atlanta before moving back to Dallas 4 years ago.
+Learn more about Crystal and her career as a Partner and Strategy Director.

 What was your first job after graduating and what from that role did you learn that influences your job now?